Robert Louis Stevenson: Pacific voyages

 In June 1888 Stevenson chartered the yacht Casco from Samuel Merritt and set sail with his family from San Francisco.
 The vessel "plowed her path of snow across the empty deep, far from all track of commerce, far from any hand of help."
 The sea air and thrill of adventure for a time restored his health, and for nearly three years he wandered the eastern and central Pacific, stopping for extended stays at the Hawaiian Islands, where he became a good friend of King Kalākaua.
 He befriended the king's niece Princess Victoria Kaiulani, who also had Scottish heritage.
 He spent time at the Gilbert Islands, Tahiti, New Zealand and the Samoan Islands.
 During this period he completed The Master of Ballantrae, composed two ballads based on the legends of the islanders, and wrote The Bottle Imp.
 He preserved the experience of these years in his various letters and in his In the South Seas (which was published posthumously).
 He made a voyage in 1889 with Lloyd on the trading schooner Equator, visiting Butaritari, Mariki, Apaiang and Abemama in the Gilbert Islands.
 They spent several months on Abemama with tyrant-chief Tem Binoka, whom Stevenson described in In the South Seas.

+In 1889, Stevenson visited the leper colony on Molokaʻi, Hawaii, where leper girls were cared for by Sisters of Saint Francis, led by Mother Marianne Cope.
+He brought a croquet set and taught the girls to play croquet.
+He spent a week there, and after his departure, he had a piano shipped to them from Honolulu.

 Stevenson left Sydney, Australia, on the Janet Nicoll in April 1890 for his third and final voyage among the South Seas islands.
 He intended to produce another book of travel writing to follow his earlier book In the South Seas, but it was his wife who eventually published her journal of their third voyage.
 (Fanny misnames the ship in her account The Cruise of the Janet Nichol.)
 A fellow passenger was Jack Buckland, whose stories of life as an island trader became the inspiration for the character of Tommy Hadden in The Wrecker (1892), which Stevenson and Lloyd Osbourne wrote together.
 Buckland visited the Stevensons at Vailima in 1894.